 Less Than Significant Impact.
-As discussed in section 3.16(a), the proposed project would not require construction of offsite recreational facilities to accommodate its program.
-The proposed project includes the rebuilding and enhancing of the recreational facilities at the project site.
+As discussed in section 3.16(a), the proposed project would not require construction of offsite recreational facilities.
+The proposed project includes the rebuilding and enhancing of recreational facilities at the project site.
 The environmental effects related to the whole project, including the recreational facility improvements and additions, are discussed throughout this Initial Study.
 Impacts would be less than significant.